 Prunus armeniaca 'Tropic Gold'

-|Average Size at Maturity||Moderately fast growing; reaches 15 ft. tall and wide.|
+|Mature Size||Moderately fast growing; reaches 15 ft. tall and wide.|

-|Flower Attribute||Flowers for Cutting, Fragrant, Showy Flowers|
+|Flower Attributes||Flowers for Cutting, Fragrant, Showy Flowers|

 |Companion Plants||Honeysuckle (Lonicera); Hydrangea (Hydrangea); Coneflower (Echinacea); Lilac (Syringa); Lavender (Lavandula); Rosemary (Rosmarinus)|

 |Care||Provide full sun and fertile, slightly acidic, well-drained soil.
 Protect from harsh winter extremes.
 Water deeply, regularly in first few growing seasons to establish root system; once established reduce frequency.
 Prune to shape and remove dead or damaged branches; feed in late winter while dormant.
 Thin young fruit to increase mature fruit size.|